bwire40/bwire40/README.md

 I'm Bwire from Kenya, and I do design and development.
 I really enjoy learning new technologies, languages, and frameworks such as React and Django.
 I also work well with WordPress.

-Skills: DJANGO / REACT / JS / HTML / CSS
+Skills: LARAVEL / DJANGO / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Python | Django